scrapy/scrapy/docs/topics/selectors.rst

     >>> response.xpath("//link")
     []

-But once we call the :meth:`Selector.remove_namespaces` method, all nodes can be accessed directly by their names::
+But once we call the :meth:`~scrapy.Selector.remove_namespaces` method, all nodes can be accessed directly by their names::

     >>> response.selector.remove_namespaces()